 Ownership

-You should have ownership over your domain, if the project is assigned to you, then you should be the owner of such project unless stated otherwise.
+We like people who have ownership over your domain, if the project is assigned to you, then you should be the owner of such project.
 Proactive ownership is extremely important, what it means is you should be actively working on projects you picked up and depends on the order of importance, making sure it goes through.
 If no one puts their hand up because it’s tricky/not obvious/everyone is super busy, the relevant people that touch the thing should decide between them.

 If you have a feeling that you want to leave